 What exactly is cell-free DNA (cfDNA)?

 Someone way smarter than me figured out that when a woman is pregnant she can have small fragments of DNA in her bloodstream that come from the placenta.
 Sophisticated labs can test quantities of the different chromosomes in this cfDNA and provide information on certain genetic disorders.
 For example, the most common would be when an extra amount of chromosome 21 is found, called trisomy 21 or Down syndrome.
 This testing is usually used to screen for trisomy 13, 18, 21, and for missing or extra DNA in the X and Y gender chromosomes.
 (Because the test examines the sex chromosomes, it can tell you the gender of your baby if you want to know this information.)
 In addition, it can screen for rare DNA deletions.
 This test is run once the pregnancy is at least 10 weeks in size.
+In the near future more chromosomes will be available for analysis and testing gestational age will move a few weeks earlier.

 Is this test accurate?